 (Originally published in Blogcritics.com)

-Seveneves would have certainly worked better as two stand-alone novels, yet, overall, its many flaws notwithstanding, Stephenson’s book remains (mostly) an enjoyable read and one of the most remarkable sci-fi world-building novel of the last decade, at least.
+Seveneves would have certainly worked better as two stand-alone novels.
+Stephenson should have paid more attention not only to the structure, but also to the style.
+His writing needed to be more focused on the story and characters, than interesting facts.
+And yet, its many flaws notwithstanding, the book remains (mostly) an enjoyable read and one of the most remarkable sci-fi world-building novel of the last decade, at least.

 Here (without spoilers) some of the main issues:

 The book is full of fascinating passages, and it asks some intriguing questions about how to survive an Extinction Level Event.
 Yet Stephenson is more interested in the mechanics of that survival than in its philosophical side.

 He never really dwells in-depth with the many moral and philosophical questions posed by the possible fast extinction of the human race (and who to save and who to condemn to a horrible death).

 Most of the characters who make into space sport an almost cold-scientific, nonchalant attitude towards the departed, those left behind, even when these are their sons and lovers.

 Take Doc Dubois: he is selected to go to space – hence to be saved – but his children (all adult) and his new wife are not.
 Not once he shows the reader a true moment of doubt.
 Shouldn’t he have remained on Earth and suffer the same fate of his beloved ones?
 Was he never tempted to “cheat” and try to save at least one of his children?
 They die, and he brushes the whole thing away, rather quickly.